shubhamsharmaer/bitbye/README.md

 - Allows users to convert cryptocurrency rates in real-time.
 - Provides a simple and intuitive user interface.
 - Supports multiple currencies for conversion.

-## Technologies Used

-- React: A JavaScript library for building user interfaces.
-- Vite: A build tool for modern web applications.
-- Tailwind CSS: A utility-first CSS framework.
-- Axios: A promise-based HTTP client for making API requests.
-- ESLint: A pluggable JavaScript linter.

 ## Contributing